 A Visit to London and to meet tutors at the University of Brighton.

-Master of Science students from Wittenborg University yesterday ended their four-day trip to London with a visit to Wittenborg’s partner in the UK, the University of Brighton, at its Eastbourne campus where they met with professors and other students.
+Master of Science students from WUAS yesterday ended their four-day trip to London with a visit to Wittenborg’s partner in the UK, the University of Brighton, at its Eastbourne campus where they met with professors and other students.

 The students were accompanied by the head of Wittenborg’s School of Hospitality, Esther Gitonga.
 The trip is set to become an annual feature on the university calendar.